Table of Contents Show

 Listing Disappears Only to Reappear.Listing Disappears Only to Reappear.

 A motivated seller is a good sign.
 While the seller may show more flexibility, it does not mean they are desperate enough and willing to stake a significant loss on their property.
 You should carefully construct your offer, keeping in mind that your risk is getting turned away if it is too low.
 It always helps to explain your rationale.

 Your agent can HelpYour agent can Help

-It is important to remember that working with an exclusive buyer’s agent means they are obligated to pass along any information to help you.
+It is important to remember that working with an exclusive buyer’s agent means they must pass along any information to help you.
 A buyer’s agent is well versed in signs to look for to give you the upper hand.
 Moreover, the agent owes you a fiduciary duty.

-In short, this means your agent will pass along stuff that will help you right even if the seller and their agent do not want you to know it.
+In short, your agent will pass along stuff that will help you right, even if the seller and their agent do not want you to know it.

 None of these signs indicates that the seller is highly motivated to sell.
-There are other explanations, but they serve as a clue that they want to sell as soon as possible.
+There are other explanations, but they suggest that they want to sell as soon as possible.
 Also, being motivated doesn’t mean they’ll accept any price.
-The important thing is working with your buyer’s agent to find out the seller’s reasons for selling quickly.
+The important thing is to work with your buyer’s agent to quickly find out the seller’s reasons for selling.
 If you know this, you’ll have a significant advantage in negotiating.